photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [Apple macOS](https://hub.docker.com/editions/community/docker-ce-desktop-mac)

 !!! info "Docker Compose"
-    Linux distributions may require you to install `docker-compose` separately, for example by running `sudo apt install docker-compose` in a terminal or using a graphical software package manager.
+    Linux distributions may require you to install the `docker-compose` command separately, for example by running `sudo apt install docker-compose` in a terminal or using a graphical software package manager.

 #### Cannot Connect ####